Summer Catalog

 Introductory Chemistry Laboratory II - AS.030.106

-Undergraduate students June 30 - August 1 Homewood CampusLaboratory work includes some quantitative analysis and the measurement of physical properties.
+Undergraduate students June 29 - July 31 Homewood CampusLaboratory work includes some quantitative analysis and the measurement of physical properties.
 Open only to those who are registered for or have completed Introductory Chemistry II (AS.030.102).
-Permission required for pre-college students.

 Introductory Organic Chemistry I - AS.030.205

-Undergraduate students May 27 - June 27 Homewood CampusThis course provides an introduction to the fundamental chemistry of carbon compounds.
-Topics include interrelationships of structure, physical properties, synthesis, and reactions and their mechanisms as well as a brief overview of bio-organic chemistry.
+Undergraduate students May 26 - June 26 Homewood CampusThis course provides an introduction to the fundamental chemistry of the compounds of carbon.
+Topics include methods of structure determination and synthesis; the mechanisms of typical organic reactions; and the relations between physical and chemical properties and structures.
 Note: Students taking this course and the laboratory 030.105-106 may not take any other course in the summer sessions and should devote full time to these subjects.
 First and second terms must be taken in sequence.
-Prerequisite: Introductory Chemistry or the equivalent.

 Introductory Organic Chemistry Laboratory - AS.030.225

-Undergraduate students June 30 - August 1 Homewood CampusLaboratory work includes fundamental laboratory techniques and preparation of representative organic compounds.
+Undergraduate students June 29 - July 31 Homewood CampusLaboratory work includes fundamental laboratory techniques and preparation of representative organic compounds.
 Open only to those who are registered for or have completed Introductory Organic Chemistry.
-Note: This one-semester course is offered each term.
 Introductory Organic Chemistry I/II requires one semester of the laboratory.

 Introductory Organic Chemistry Laboratory - AS.030.225

-Undergraduate students May 27 - June 27 Homewood CampusLaboratory work includes fundamental laboratory techniques and preparation of representative organic compounds.
+Undergraduate students May 26 - June 26 Homewood CampusLaboratory work includes fundamental laboratory techniques and preparation of representative organic compounds.
 Open only to those who are registered for or have completed Introductory Organic Chemistry.
-Note: This one-semester course is offered each term.
 Introductory Organic Chemistry I/II requires one semester of the laboratory.

 Linear Algebra - AS.110.201